ChemAxon/jchem-examples/README.md

-## IMPORTANT: This project can only be compiled & run in Java 11 currently.
+## IMPORTANT: This project can be compiled & run with Java 17 currently.

 # About